hsakasisiht/new-bot-konoha/README.md

 # Or for quick fix only
 ./quick-fix-linux.sh

-# Start with enhanced error recovery (recommended for servers)
+# Production deployment (recommended for servers)
-npm run start:enhanced
+npm run start:prod

 # Or use the Linux management script
 npm run start:linux